paselmer/Loan_Payment_Optimizer/README.md

 # Loan_Payment_Optimizer

 ## Descripton:
-Python code to determine how to allocate extra money to minimize the total cost paid on debt in the form of ammortized loans.
+Python code to determine how to allocate extra money to minimize the total cost paid on debt in the form of amortized loans.

 ## Basic explanation: